 155 Holloway Rd, London N7 8LX berto.uk

 Via Emilia is a bit of a hidden gem.
 Yes, it’s in one of London’s most popular areas of Shoreditch but it’s not as well known by the general public.
-The menu is based on food from a region in Italy from Emilia Romagna where egg pasta was originally invented.
+The menu is based on traditional food from a region in Italy from Emilia Romagna where egg pasta was originally invented.
 If you go, you must get their famous Gnocco Fritto – a soft pillow-like bread gently fried and filled with cheese and topped with mortadella meat.
 Delicious.
 This hidden gem is possibly my favourite one on my list of London’s Best Pasta Restaurants.

 Best for: An authentic experience.